|

 --size=

-Takes a size in bytes, using the usual K, M, G, T suffixes,
+Takes a size in bytes, using the usual K, M, G, T suffixes, or

-to the specified size if smaller, before any change is made
+specified size if smaller, before any change is made to the

-for additional metadata into account).
+additional metadata into account).
 This switch is not

 supported if the specified node is a block device.
-This
+This switch

-rounded up to multiples of 4096.
-When used with
+multiples of 4096.
+When used with --empty=create this

---empty=create this specifies the initial size of the
+specifies the initial size of the loopback file to create.

 The --size=auto option takes the sizes of pre-existing